 It’s Friday and It’s a Beautiful Morning (4)

 Freedom is one of the joys of my retirement.
-Even without three little birds pitched by my doorstep I woke up this morning with the rising sun, the promise of a glorious Friday and with nothing on my calendar.
+Even without three little birds pitched by my doorstep I woke up this morning with the rising sun, the promise of a glorious Friday, and with nothing on my calendar.
 As usual, I began the day with a cup of tea.
 Then I sat down at my laptop to check the score of the previous night’s Maryland men’s basketball game at Rutgers and learned that the Terps had lost rather decisively – their second consecutive loss in conference play.
 Next up was a check of the weather forecast and the upcoming weekend looked like an impending washout with substantial rain predicted for both Saturday and Sunday.
 Now it became a question of how to best take advantage of today’s prolonged sunshine.

-I had to choose between one of two incompatible (in the sense that I could do one but likely wouldn’t have time to do the other) options.
-One choice would be to plot a combination of walking and public transit that would take me to the Panorâmico de Monsanto that Lonely Planet describes as a “graffiti-and art-plastered building that was once an exclusive high-society restaurant in the late 1960s”
+I thought to choose between one of two incompatible (in the sense that I could do one but likely wouldn’t have time to do the other) options.
+One choice would be to plot a combination of walking and public transit that would take me to the Panorâmico de Monsanto that Lonely Planet describes as a “graffiti-and art-plastered building that was once an exclusive high-society restaurant in the late 1960s” (true) and a place that Atlas Obscura calls “truly magical.”

-(Wikimedia Commons by Rui Ornelas under CC 2.0)
+[Photo of Panorâmico de Monsanto from Wikimedia Commons by Rui Ornelas under CC 2.0].

-(true) and that Atlas Obscura calls “truly magical.”
 And with views like this

 also true.

 On foot this would be a long and probably tiring walk.
 Although it was a manageable distance of 6.5 – 7 km, it also involved a nearly 300 meter ascent.
-The transit combination of the blue line Metro to the 770 bus seemed reasonably uncomplicated but, if I made every connection on time, it was optimally an hour on the transit options followed by a 1.5 kilometer walk that I’d have to navigate in reverse to return.
+The transit combination of the blue line Metro to the 770 bus seemed reasonably uncomplicated but, if I made every connection on time, it was optimally an hour on the transit options followed by a 1,500 meter walk that I’d have to navigate in reverse to return.

 The alternative was to go to one of two art galleries in search of something to carry home.
 I like to bring home a painting or two from my travels and I had nothing from my spring trip to Portugal (though I did manage two pieces from Prague).
 Since my visit with Ana to Jardim da Estrela hadn’t exposed us to any painters working in the park, I had two somewhat out of the way art galleries as possible alternatives – one that I’d discovered from my own research and one recommended by Ana.